machinelearningprodigy/sms-spam-classiifer/README.md

 # Email/SMS Spam Classifier

 This project is an Email/SMS Spam Classifier application built using Python and Streamlit.
-The goal of this project is to classify messages as either "Spam" or "Ham" (not spam) based on the content of the message.
+The goal of this project is to classify messages as either "Spam" or "Not Spam" based on the content of the message.
 The model has been trained on a dataset of labeled messages, and it uses Natural Language Processing (NLP) techniques to preprocess the text data before making predictions.

 ## Project Structure